venkeeg/Python-codes/README.md

    GitHub link to this task : https://github.com/venkeeg/Python-codes/blob/master/cipla.ipynb

+2. Time Series forecasting of 'weekly dispatch count' for 2 different Product Types from 10 different warehouses to retail stores, as a part Tredence Data Science    Hackathon.

+   Github link to this task : https://github.com/venkeeg/Python-codes/blob/master/Tredence.ipynb

-2. A cricket game simulation program as a part of coding test on Geektrust.
+3. A cricket game simulation program as a part of coding test on Geektrust.
 Though the initial problem statement was to simulate a cricket game situation, I had extended the scope by writing another program to simulate the game many number of times.
 I collected data from the outcomes of these games and performed visualizations to draw insights.

    GitHub link to the cricket game simulation : https://github.com/venkeeg/Python-codes/blob/master/Cric_Simul.ipynb